 Medical myths

-Two articles on PainSci cite Vreeman 2007: 1.
+Two pages on PainSci cite Vreeman 2007: 1.
 Water Fever and the Fear of Chronic Dehydration 2.
 A Historical Perspective On Aches ‘n’ Pains

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.